 H.B.
-No. 2919 amends the Education Code to establish new provisions regarding the suspension of public school students who engage in certain conduct against employees or volunteers of a school district.
-The bill mandates that a principal or appropriate administrator must suspend a student for actions taken on or off school property that are retaliatory or result from the individual's employment or association with the school district.
-Specifically, this includes conduct that meets the criteria of an offense under Section 22.01(a)(1) of the Penal Code or is otherwise deliberately violent and poses a threat to the health or safety of others.
-Additionally, the bill clarifies that existing provisions regarding student conduct do not apply to the newly defined conduct.
+No. 2919 amends the Education Code to establish new provisions regarding the suspension of public school students who engage in certain conduct against school employees or volunteers.
+The bill mandates that a principal or appropriate administrator must suspend a student who retaliates against an employee or volunteer due to their association with a school district, specifically if the conduct meets the criteria of an offense under Section 22.01(a)(1) of the Penal Code or is otherwise violent and poses a threat to health or safety.
+Additionally, the bill clarifies that existing provisions regarding student conduct do not apply to the conduct described in this new subsection.

-Furthermore, the bill introduces a provision that ensures compliance with federal law regarding the placement of students with disabilities who receive special education services, indicating that any suspension under this section that constitutes a change in placement must adhere to Section 37.004.
-The new regulations will take effect starting with the 2025-2026 school year, and the bill will become effective immediately if it receives a two-thirds majority vote in both houses; otherwise, it will take effect on September 1, 2025.
+Furthermore, the bill introduces a new subsection indicating that any placement resulting from this suspension that constitutes a change in placement for a student with a disability receiving special education services will be governed by Section 37.004.
+The provisions of this act will take effect starting with the 2025-2026 school year, and it will become effective immediately if it receives a two-thirds majority vote in both houses; otherwise, it will take effect on September 1, 2025.

 Statutes affected: